Why Prediction Culture Is Popping Up Everywhere

 People don’t just watch sports, games, or TV anymore.
 They guess what will happen.
 And they like it.
-Picking winners used to feel like something only die-hard fans or bettors did.
+Picking winners used to feel like something only die-hard fans did.
 Now it’s part of how people interact with culture.
 You will see it in esports matches, in reality shows on streaming platforms, and in live sports events.
 It’s not just about facts or scores anymore.
 It’s about feeling involved.
 And that matters a lot in media today.

 What Drives People to Predict